 OPEN HAPPINESS IN THE COMMUNITY PROMOTING SOCCER.

 The Coca-Cola brand continued to occupy its pivotal role in the development of grassroots soccer.
-All ten provinces participated in the COPA CocaCola Soccer tournament, with the finals being held in Gwanda in Matabeleland South.
+All ten provinces participated in the COPA CocaCola Soccer tournament.
+The finals being held in Gwanda in Matabeleland South.
 Rujeko High school emerged the champions while Chidyamakono took the prize for the girls.
 The tournament standard of play was at its finest.
-The brand offered the opportunity for two of the high school students to attend a training clinic in South Africa and France, a cherished experience.
+The brand offered the opportunity for two of the high school students.
+To attend a training clinic in South Africa and France, a cherished experience.

 ON THE BEAT WITH MUSIC.

-The business is engaged in the global Coca-Cola “5 by 20” Campaign which recognizes the role of women in national development through capacity and capability building in business.
+The business is engaged in the global Coca-Cola “5 by 20” Campaign.
+It recognizes the role of women in national development through capacity and capability building in business.
 The women were equipped with entrepreneurial skills through a number of training sessions throughout the country.
 We continue to empower informal traders by providing informal market equipment with some 3 000 vendors being provided with vending boxes.